Here's How Much a Mold Inspection Costs

 Better Safe Than Sorry

 While a mold inspection can be expensive, it should be a top priority if you’re buying a home.
 By locating mold growth early, you can mitigate any further damage to the property.
-Mold mitigation services can cost anywhere from $500 to $5,000.
-In some cases, the prices can easily extend to over $10,000 in a severe case.
+According to Fixr, mold remediation costs anywhere from $1,500 to $9,000 (CAD 2,000 to CAD 12,500).
+In severe cases, the prices can easily extend to over $30,000 (CAD 41,300).

 But, more importantly, by hiring a professional mold inspector, you can rest easy knowing that you and your family are safe from airborne mold toxins, an invisible, yet potentially dangerous threat.